Particular/docs.particular.net/samples/dependency-injection/extensions-dependency-injection/sample.md

 ### Configuring an endpoint to use ServiceProvider

-Configures an endpoint using Microsoft's built-in dependency injection container:
+The following code configures an endpoint using Microsoft's built-in dependency injection container:

 snippet: ContainerConfiguration